akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+This release features a BMP collector to grab BGP routes from one or several routers.
+The routes can be used to determine source and destination AS (instead of using GeoIP or information from the flows) but also the AS path and the communities.

+- ✨ *inlet*: BMP collector to get AS numbers, AS paths, and communities from BGP
 - ✨ *inlet*: add `inlet.snmp.agents` to override exporter IP address for SNMP queries
 - 🩹 *inlet*: handle sFlow specific interface number for locally originated/terminated traffic, discarded traffic and traffic sent to